Specialist lime mortar repointing - Oxfordshire, Gloucestershire.

-In the case of repointing, newly mortared joints walls should be brush finished and not trowel finished.
-This technique makes the grains uniform and creates a protective calcination coat which weatherproofs the mortar until completely hard which takes about a year.
+In the case of repointing, newly mortared joints often need to be brush finished and not trowel finished.
+This technique reveals the grains whilst creating a protective coat which weatherproofs the mortar until completely hard.

-A rustic artisan finish is the end result but this cannot be achieved without the appropriate tools.
+A top-end result cannot be achieved without the appropriate tools.
 I have many of these specially made and my array includes hand-cast axes with which to dress stone in addition to specifically adapted trowels which facilitate work on non-standard joints.

-If you wish to give your property the finest treatment in order to keep it maintained to its best then please call for a free no obligation written quotation.
+If you wish to give your property the finest treatment in order to keep it optimally maintained then please call for a free no obligation written quotation.

-Whilst working for you, you will also have the benefit of my knowledge which earned me a lectureship in the further education sector where I taught a number of subjects including building with brick and stone using lime mortar.
+Whilst I work for you, you will have the benefit of my knowledge of period properties which earned me a college lectureship in the further education sector.

 Please note: the contents of this website are copyright and are owned by Michael James.
 Reproduction without permission is an infringement of copyright law.